-Creepy found footage has been a staple of the online world since the dawn of the Internet.
-From people who were possessed on YouTube to strange recordings, the online world is awash with all things paranormal and unexplainable.
-In 2014, a video surfaced of a woman supposedly becoming possessed in the middle of a makeup tutorial.
+Startling found footage has been a staple of the online world since the dawn of the Internet.
+From people who were possessed to strange recordings, the YouTube found footage world is awash with all things paranormal and unexplainable.
+In 2014, a creepy YouTube video surfaced of a woman supposedly becoming possessed in the middle of a makeup tutorial.
 In the middle of an otherwise conventional beauty video, the possessed YouTuber enters a trance and then violently smashes her head on the keyboard.

 This has led to some speculation on message boards and comments sections that she was met with foul play.
-Some theorize an unseen attacker was lurking behind the woman and slammed her face into the computer screen.
-According to this theory, the woman has not resurfaced on the net because she was actually murdered.
+Some theorize an unseen perp was lurking behind the woman and slammed her face into the computer screen.
+According to this theory, the woman has not resurfaced on the net because she was actually taken out.

-There has been some squabbling online about whether or not the woman’s wounds are realistic.
+There has been some squabbling online about whether or not what the woman endured was real.
 Some commenters are highly dismissive, pointing out the swelling happens too quickly to be plausible.
-The fact the woman's wound immediately became swollen is suspicious.
+The fact the woman's face immediately became swollen is suspicious.

 However, other commenters are not so sure.
 Some claim they've seen swelling occur instantaneously themselves.
 Others claim swelling can occur quickly in the event of extreme trauma, and that the strength the woman used to bash her head against the laptop could theoretically result in immediate swelling.

 Some people believe the video is authentic, but don't buy the demonic possession theories.
 Internet sleuths wonder if the woman is actually mentally ill and whether she was suffering some kind of breakdown during the video.

 They reckon the reason she has not resurfaced is due to mental illness, not satanic energy.